-Today marks the 100th anniversary of the Battle of the Somme—a battle in the First World War that lasted from July 1 through mid November of 1916.
+The Battle of the Somme—the bloodiest battle in the First World War—lasted from July 1 through mid November of 1916.
 In the end, over a million young men lay dead or wounded, while the Allied Forces managed to gain a mere six miles of territory.

 “Roses of Picardy” is a British song written in 1916, with lyrics by Frederick Weatherly and music by Haydn Wood.
 It eventually became one of the most famous songs of the First World War, selling at a rate of 50,000 copies of the sheet music per month, with British soldiers singing it when they enlisted for the Front in France and Flanders.